writethedocs/www/docs/news/announcing-presentations.md

 ## Sponsors

 Our sponsors are one of the reasons we are able to have such a wonderful conference each year.
-We're happy to have the following sponsors join us in supporting the Write the Docs community:
+We're happy to have the following aditional sponsors join us in supporting the Write the Docs community:

  * [Rackspace](http://rackspace.com/)